Experts warn against too short distances

-While the first countries have approved a fourth vaccination against Corona, experts warn that too many boosters could also overwhelm the immune system.
+The first countries are allowing a fourth vaccination against Corona.
+But experts warn that too many boosters could overwhelm the immune system.

 Berlin – In the fight against that corona-Virus*, politics and science are looking for an effective way to protect the population from a bad course of Covid-19 and thus end the pandemic in the long term.
 An important factor here is the vaccination and the question of how often booster vaccinations make sense.